Developmental Biology Program

-Cancer is a condition promoted by cells undergoing an identity crisis.
-An understanding of how cells control their identity (cell fate specification), and how they organize themselves into normal tissues (morphogenesis) provides the blueprint for the fundamental biological processes that become deregulated in cancer.
+Cancer is a condition arising when cells undergo an identity crisis.
+Understanding of how cells control their identity, and how they assemble into tissues with normal organization and function during embryonic development provides the essential blueprint for gaining insights into the fundamental biological processes that become deregulated in disease states such as cancer.

 Anna-Katerina Hadjantonakis, PhD

 - The Hadjantonakis laboratory studies pluripotency, cell lineage commitment, tissue patterning, and morphogenesis in mammalian embryos and in stem cell and organoid models.

 - PhD, Imperial College (London)

 To learn more about available postdoctoral opportunities, please visit our Career Center

 Doctors and faculty members often work with pharmaceutical, device, biotechnology, and life sciences companies, and other organizations outside of MSK, to find safe and effective cancer treatments, to improve patient care, and to educate the health care community.